 Weeks in top 150: 6 weeks

 I'm pretty sure I was not aware of this song at the time.
 It sounds like just the sort of thing radio would have lapped up in 1989, slotting nicely into that Deacon Blue, Prefab Sprout, Hue and Cry, Love and Money kind of sophistipop genre.
-Despite that, and Andy hailing from England, it missed the UK top 100 chart, and only managed to scrape into the top 150 locally.
+Despite that, and Andy hailing from England, it only peaked at number 295 (number 195 on the compressed chart) in the UK in January 1989, and did not chart anywhere else.
 It's quite a nice track, I think, and deserved to do much better.

 Number 149 "Hey Ciao" by Albie Wilde & The Dayglos